mcalthrop/testing-with-java/step-1-junit/README.md

 Let's now write a class that jUnit can use to test the `Factorial` class.

-Open the empty `FactorialTest.java` file, enter the following code, and save the file:
+Open the empty `test/FactorialTest.java` file, enter the following code, and save the file:

 ```java
 import static org.junit.Assert.assertEquals;